pkulchenko/ZeroBraneStudio/CONTRIBUTING.md

 # Help

-For questions and feature discussions, please use the the maillist or the IRC channel as described in the [community section](http://studio.zerobrane.com/community) of the project website.
+For questions, feature discussions, and suggestions about including binary modules, please use the the maillist or the IRC channel as described in the [community section](http://studio.zerobrane.com/community) of the project website.

 # Bugs